MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 This effectively turns the target vector previously provided into a pseudo world-relative motion target (DoFs are world coordinate system not robot coordinate system). *However, y still means forward relative to robot heading **not** relative to the world coordinate system (same idea for x too).*

 This method is used instead of a true global target for two reasons

 - The method described above does not require knowing the robot's heading in 3D space.
 As such, the required information can be obtained without use of a magnetometer.
 This is beneficial as magnetometers become unreliable in close proximity to motors.
+Note that the gyro alone is sufficient for heading information, but without a magnetometer it will drift significantly over time, making this less effective.
 - Mission level code's knowledge of the robot's position relative to objects of interest often has no knowledge of a world coordinate system.
 As such, keeping x and y translations robot-relative simplifies mission code and reduces errors for closed loop control in mission code.

 The target vector can be split into two parts: a translation vector and a rotation vector.